Charlotte Checkers: History

-The franchise was originally based in Troy, New York, as the Capital District Islanders from 1990 to 1993.
-They then became the Albany River Rats from 1993 to 2010, until the River Rats were sold to MAK Hockey, LLC, led by Charlotte beer distributor Michael Kahn, owner of the ECHL Checkers.
+The franchise was previously based in the Capital District of New York and was a reestablishment of an inactive Boston Braves franchise that had been dormant since 1974.
+The team operated as the Capital District Islanders from 1990 to 1993 and the Albany River Rats from 1993 to 2010.
+The River Rats were then sold to MAK Hockey, LLC, led by Charlotte beer distributor Michael Kahn, owner of the ECHL Checkers.
 The new ownership relocated the team to Charlotte for the 2010–11 season, renaming the franchise the "Charlotte Checkers", and relinquished the ECHL franchise to the league.

 The Checkers are the second North Carolina–based team to play at the highest level of minor-league hockey, following the Carolina Monarchs, who played in Greensboro from 1995 to 1997.
 The Checkers inherited the River Rats' affiliation with the Carolina Hurricanes, in keeping with a recent trend to have NHL teams' top affiliates geographically close to their parent teams in order to ease movement between the AHL and the NHL.

 The AHL Checkers' first home game was October 15, 2010, at the Time Warner Cable Arena in front of 12,512 spectators, which set an attendance record for a hockey game in Charlotte.
 On February 26, 2011, the attendance record was broken as 12,933 fans watched the Checkers defeat the Connecticut Whale 1–0.
 Almost a year later, on February 25, 2012, the attendance record was broken yet again as 13,102 fans watched the Checkers fall to the Oklahoma City Barons, 3–2.
 On April 11, 2015, the attendance record was broken a third time as 13,219 fans watched the last Checkers game at Time Warner Cable Arena, a 2–0 loss to the Rockford IceHogs.

 In late 2014, the Checkers announced they would return in the following season to the Bojangles' Coliseum, the home of the previous Checkers teams until 2005.
-As Kahn detailed, the move would reconnect with said team legacy.
-Additionally, having a dedicated arena allowed for "greater control over every aspect of our business, including scheduling, amenities, game presentation and sponsorship inventory."
-To make sure the Coliseum was up to AHL standards, the Charlotte City Council arranged to provide $16 million to fund renovations.
-While Time Warner Cable Arena had been one of the largest arenas in the AHL, it left much to be desired as a hockey venue.
+Kahn said the move would reconnect with the legacy of past Checkers teams.
+Additionally, while Bojangles' Coliseum was smaller than Time Warner Cable Arena, having a dedicated arena allowed for "greater control over every aspect of our business, including scheduling, amenities, game presentation and sponsorship inventory."
+The Charlotte City Council provided $16 million for renovations in order to bring the Coliseum to AHL standards.
+While Time Warner Cable Arena had been one of the largest arenas in the AHL, it was built primarily for basketball and thus did not easily accommodate a hockey rink.
 It seated 14,100 people, but over 4,000 seats had obstructed views.